vgnenov/Graffiti-Removal-Project/README.md

 ## Process & Results

-###  A dynamic line graph that displays the number and the date of graffiti removal requests.
+###  A dynamic line graph that displays the number and the date of graffiti removal request

 This graph was created using D3.js library